standard-things/esm/README.md

 computed values, because the values of exported variables can change, and we want other modules always to import the newest values.

-But what about `export default` statements?
+But what about `export default` declarations?
 It would be a mistake to defer evaluation of the `default` expression until later, so wrapping it in a getter function is not exactly what we want.